All Head Coaches, Assistant Coaches, & Goalie Coaches must submit a Coaching Application form.

 - Head Coaches and Assistant Coaches must provide proof of application prior to team assignment;

-- All other volunteers (including On Ice Helpers and Team Managers) must provide proof of application by October 15 or prior to commencing volunteer activities; and
+- All other volunteers (including Team Managers) must provide proof of application by October 15 or prior to commencing volunteer activities; and

 - All volunteer positions are considered unconfirmed until receipt of a valid PIC.